FREQUENTLY ASKED QUESTIONS

 Does Mercury offer vaccines?

-Yes, our pharmacists coordinate flu clinics within communities where they are able to administer flu shots (and now COVID-19 shots) to residents.
-If you would like to schedule an immunization clinic with a pharmacist, give us a call at (425) 673-5200.
+Yes, our pharmacists coordinate clinics within communities where they are able to administer the COVID-19 vaccine as well as flu shots to residents.
+If your community would like to schedule an immunization clinic with a pharmacist, give us a call at (425) 673-5200.
+Mercury does not offer vaccine appointments nor COVID-19 tests to the general public.

 Can my routine medications be refilled automatically?